LiaScript/LiaScript/README.md

 See the online rendered version at: https://liascript.github.io

 Lia-Script is an extended Markdown format for writing interactive online courses.
-Imagine all schoolbooks, technical or scientifical literature could become open-source projects and more interactive ... with colaborating teachers and students ...
+Imagine all schoolbooks, technical or scientific literature could become open-source projects and more interactive ... with collaborating teachers and students ...

 * easy to share adapt and translate
 * no additional software required, everything is implemented in JavaScirpt/Elm and runs directly within the browser
-* automatic convertion to epub, pdf, ...
+* automatic conversion to epub, pdf, ...

                                      --{{1}}--
-With Lia we try to implement an extended Markdown format that should enable everyone to create, share, adapt, translate or correct and extend online courses without the need of beeing a web-developer.
+With Lia, we try to implement an extended Markdown format that should enable everyone to create, share, adapt, translate or correct and extend online courses without the need of being a web-developer.

                                      --{{2}}--
 Everything that is required is simple text-editor and a web-browser.
 Or you